 I cannot say enough about what a wonderful experience it was!
 From staging my house to walking me through the process each step of the way to helping me get the home I really wanted, Leslie went above and beyond.
 One thing I will always remember was that she stayed calm and professional, even when things went wrong.
 She told me not to worry, fixed them, and moved forward.
 Leslie truly cares about her clients and seriously never stops smiling.
 You can also listen to Leslie on the DGS Podcast.

-4. Jason Price, co-Founder, Affiliates in Counseling
+4. Jason Price, co-Founder, Affiliates in Counseling (Chicago and the suburbs)

 I’m pretty sure Jason Price was my first advertiser.
 It’s been at least 6 years.
 I don’t even remember how I met Jason, but I will say this.
 With his wisdom, his caring, compassionate demeanor, and his passion for emotional wellness, Jason has helped build a practice that is so well respected in the Chicagoland area.